icecastleo/ZombieRoguelike/README.md

 # ZombieRoguelike

-A roguelike dungeon game adapted from a tutorial at RogueBasin, containing a few C++ idioms, design patterns, behavior tree, and A*.​
+A roguelike dungeon game adapted from a tutorial at RogueBasin.

+It contains a few C++ idioms, design patterns, behavior tree, and A*.​

 https://www.youtube.com/edit?o=U&video_id=WkMBjBoxoLo